kiba/Writings/fac/chp7_a_new_kingdom.md

 **Day 179**

-Rin and I came into Dawson for trading.
+Rin and I came into Dawn for trading.
 Professor Oobleck helped us with the trading, and we brought out several stores worth of inventory.
 The residents were speechless at our pocket dimension storage capability.

 Anyway, Rin, ever mindful of domestic needs, brought out the entire clothes departments, furnitures, everything you need to make a human comfortable.